 After 1 October, the acquisition date (to determine the two year period) will be the date that titles are registered in the new owners’ name.
 The disposal date will be the date of the agreement for sale and purchase for the sale of the land.
 This helps make the period as short as possible!
 So if you signed up to buy a residential investment property on 10 October 2015 but the settlement was 10 November 2015, then a contract for sale of the property entered into prior to 10 November 2017, even if conditional, is caught and any gain on sale could be taxable.
 The different timing rules have the potential to trip people up.

-This is mostly a one way street too.
+This is mostly a one-way street too.
 There will be no deductions allowed for interest for example.
-Losses on sale of residential property will be ring-fenced also.
+Losses on the sale of residential property will be ring-fenced also.